 All financial assets (except for financial assets categorised as fair value through profit or loss and investment in subsidiaries) are assessed at each reporting date whether there is any objective evidence of impairment as a result of one or more events having an impact on the estimated future cash flows of the asset.
 Losses expected as a result of future events, no matter how likely, are not recognised.
 For an investment in an equity instrument, a significant or prolonged decline in the fair value below its cost is an objective evidence of impairment.
-If any such objective evidence exists, then the financial asset's recoverable amount is estimated.
+If any such objective evidence exists, then the impairment loss of the financial asset is estimated.